Records state that the society began in 1913 but we did not begin performing until 1917.

 Our more recent shows have included "Oklahoma", "Annie Get Your Gun", "The Boyfriend", "Calamity Jane", "Guys & Dolls", "Viva Mexico" and "My Fair Lady".

-In 2010 we performed The Argyle Remembered for the second time and we paid tribute to the likes of Vesta Tilly, Flannagan and Allen, Harry Lauder and many other Music Hall Greats.
+In 2010 we performed The Argyle Remembered for the third time and we paid tribute to the likes of Vesta Tilly, Flannagan and Allen, Harry Lauder and many other Music Hall Greats.
 Songs that we featured included Underneath The Arches, You Made Me Love You and Hello, Hello, Who's Your Lady Friend.
 We were featured on Granada Reports when we did the show and they came to film us in our costumes at the Gladstone Theatre where we sang some of our songs from the show.
 One of our members was interviewed where the Argyle Theatre once stood which is now used as a car park in Birkenhead.
 Check out our video of when we featured on Granada Reports on the video page.
 In 2018 we changed our name to Heswall Musical Society.